Embargo Policy for SMSNA Annual Meeting Sessions & Abstracts

 The SMSNA recognizes media are major contributors to health and medical coverage worldwide and have the responsibility to keep the general public informed.
-Distribution and use of advance materials from the SMSNA Annual Fall Scientific Meetings is covered under the SMSNA embargo policy, which is in place to ensure news reporters have the opportunity to write accurate and well-researched news stories on often complex scientific topics, while ensuring publicity does not appear prematurely.
+Distribution and use of advance materials form the SMSNA Annual Fall Scientific Meeting is covered under the SMSNA embargo policy, which is in place to ensure news reporters have the opportunity to write accurate and well-researched news stories on often complex scientific topics, while ensuring publicity does not appear prematurely.

 All members of the press as well as abstract authors, public information officers, public relations firms, organizations, local academic or medical institutions and anyone else with access to abstract or research information are required to adhere to SMSNA’s embargo policy.
-The embargo includes coverage of all research being presented as well as all formats of release, including the Scientific Sessions online itinerary planner, App, Abstracts on CD, hard copy Abstract Book (including the supplement to the Journal of Sexual Medicine), online via the Association's website, and other presentations.
+The embargo includes coverage of all research being presented as well as all formats of release, including the Scientific Sessions online itinerary planner, App Abstracts on CD, hard copy Abstract Book (including the supplement to the Journal of Sexual Medicine), online via the Association’s website, and other presentations.